Peculiar motion of the solar system derived from a dipole anisotropy in the redshift distribution of distant quasars: INTRODUCTION

-In order to resolve this germane issue of two conflicting magnitudes of solar motion inferred from two different methods, we have attempted to determine here in an independent and rather more direct method, our peculiar motion from the anisotropy, if any, in the redshift distribution of a large sample of quasars on the sky.
-Our sample comprises DR10Q catalogue [\onlinecite{8}] from the Baryon Oscillation Spectroscopic Survey (BOSS) of the Sloan Digital Sky Survey (SDSS) III.
-The catalogue contains 166,583 quasars, detected over 6,373~deg$^{2}$ covering different regions of the sky, with robust identifications and redshifts measured by a combination of principal component eigenspectra, along with a visual inspection of their spectra.
-Since the redshift distribution will provide a direct estimate of the peculiar velocity with respect to the reference frame of the quasars, it would also obviate the need for looking for structure formations on large scales that might masquerade as a dipole asymmetry purportedly due to observer's motion, in other indirect methods.
+In order to resolve this germane issue of three conflicting magnitudes of solar motion inferred from different datasets using different techniques, we have attempted to determine here in an independent and rather more direct method, our peculiar motion from a dipole anisotropy, if any, in the redshift distribution of a large sample of quasars on the sky.
+A distinct advantage with the redshift dipole is that it can provide a direct estimate of the solar peculiar velocity with respect to the reference frame of the quasars.
+It also obviates the need for looking for structure formations on large scales that might otherwise masquerade, for instance, as a number count dipole asymmetry purportedly due to observer's motion, in other indirect methods (see e.g., Rubart, Bacon \& Schwarz 2014; Tiwari \& Nusser 2016; Rameez et al. 2018).